Newt Scamander: Film portrayal

 In the film series, Newt Scamander is portrayed by Eddie Redmayne.
 Both J. K. Rowling and David Heyman stated that Eddie Redmayne was their "first and only choice" for portraying Newt Scamander.
 "Not only does he look as if he lives in 1926, but he has all the elements required to be Newt: he's smart, funny, utterly British, and immensely sympathetic [...]" said David Heyman.

 Redmayne chose the character's wand himself from a number of different designs because he loved that it was "very simple" and "made of organic materials".
-Redmayne took the Patronus quiz on Pottermore twice and both the times got the same result - a Basset Hound patronus.
+Redmayne took the Patronus quiz on Pottermore twice and both times got the same result: a Basset Hound patronus.

-During Fantastic Beasts: The Crimes of Grindelwald, a teenaged Newt Scamander is portrayed by British child artist Joshua Shea.
+During Fantastic Beasts: The Crimes of Grindelwald, Newt Scamander as a teenager is portrayed by British child artist Joshua Shea.